I’m sure you’ve heard that timing is everything, this is especially true with Medicare Supplement insurance and your enrollment options.

 - Possible Ancillary benefits; routine dental, vision, and hearing

 Part D give you prescription drug coverage; specifically for drugs administered at home.

 The initial 7-month enrollment period for Traditional Medicare plans begins 3 months before the month you turn 65.
 Ending 3 months after the month you turn 65.

 For those under 65 with Medicare, you may not be able to enroll in a Medigap policy; federal law doesn’t require states to offer Medigap coverage to beneficiaries under 65.

-Medigap options and eligibility will depend on your specific state, contact an insurance expert to find out if you qualify for Medigap coverage.
+Medigap options and eligibility are dependent on the state, contact an expert to find out if you qualify.

 What if I Didn’t Enroll in Medicare When I Turned 65

-All four Medicare parts have yearly Open Enrollment Periods.
-During this time anyone can sign up, though you may pay late enrollment penalties if you didn’t enroll when you turned 65.
+All four Medicare parts have yearly Enrollment Periods.
+Anyone can sign up; although, you may pay late enrollment penalties if you enrolled late.
 In addition, you may qualify for a Special Enrollment Period.